matplotlib/matplotlib/doc/users/legend_guide.rst

 others will be handled by default handlers.

 The curent default handler_map has handlers for errobar and bar plots.
-Also, it includes an entry for ¡°tuple¡± which is mapped to *HandlerTuple*.
+Also, it includes an entry for `tuple` which is mapped to `HandlerTuple`.
 It simply overplots all the handles for items in the given tuple.
 For example,